gorenje/millieons.org/n/texts.md

 ### Unfortunate Happenstances

+- For all those that have been abused by their drunken partner and had to live the memories of that abuse, an [ode - an ode to drunken people](/w/ode-to-drunken-people).

 - I believe in a [God that does not want to be believed in](/w/father-xmas), you believe whatever you like or nothing at all.
 I respect that just as you respect my belief.

 - War can be described as an unfortunate destructive happening forced onto the [many by the few](/n/europe).